olliematthews/multi-agent-rl-thesis/README.md

 ## Algorithm

-The algorithm is an implementation of the Actor Critic algorithm with a 'supervisor' framework for dynamically optimising the reward function.
+The algorithm is an implementation of the Actor Critic algorithm with a Coach framework for dynamically optimising the reward function.

 Each agent learns its own policy and value function over the course of a number of episodes.